Top of page

 What is cancer-related fatigue?

-Cancer-related fatigue is exhaustion that’s at a much higher level than would usually be expected – you might feel tired very quickly after doing quite little.
-It can be physical, emotional or mental exhaustion.
+Cancer-related fatigue is exhaustion that’s at a much higher level than would usually be expected.
+It can be physical, emotional or mental.
+You might feel very tired after doing quite little.

-Fatigue can have an effect on various areas of your life, including your relationships.
-You might not be able to do all the activities you usually would.
-You might need to take time out of work or education, or adjust your hours of work or study, if you can.
+• need to take time out of work or education, or change your hours of work or study, if you can

 Back to top